FiveElementNinja/fiveelementninja/README.md

 - GradientBot [ [Mastodon](https://botsin.space/@GradientBot) ] - A Node.js bot running on a Raspberry Pi that generates a new gradient wallpaper every hour
 - Stripey [ [Mastodon](https://botsin.space/@Stripey) ] - Another Node.js bot running on a Raspberry Pi that generates a new striped wallpaper every hour

-### 🌱 I’m currently learning: Playdate game development
+### 🌱 I’m currently learning: Ruby and Rails for work, Playdate game development for fun
 ### ⚡ Fun fact: I once won a year of free video game rentals at my local Blockbuster Video by winning a Donkey Kong Country tournament

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/fiveelementninja)